derekwolpert/InvestChest/README.md

 ## Potential Future Features

+- Implement selling of stocks, which would be included as their own separate entries on the Transaction page
+- Enhanced responsiveness for various screen sizes, and mobile presentation optimization
 - Enhanced ticker symbol field in the purchase form with predictive values based on valid inputs, allow querying based on company name
-- Enhanced responsiveness for various screen sizes, and mobile optimization
-- Implement selling of stocks within a user's portfolio, which would be included as their own separate entries on the Transaction page

 ## Resources